East Cornwall · PL13

 Why Looe is its own job.

-Conservation Area covers both East and West Looe historic cores; AONB across the wider parish.
+Cornwall Council's lens on Looe is consistent: conservation Area covers both East and West Looe historic cores; AONB across the wider parish.
 Flood Zone 3 designation affects substantial parts of the harbour and town.
 For extension specifically, parts of Looe sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Looe drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Looe project as a PL13-area job first — not a generic Cornwall job with a postcode bolted on.
+The Edwardian villas above the town that dominate Looe (and continue out toward Polperro) set the tone for any extension scheme here.

 Planning note